TIDAL-modelling/TIDAL/README.md

         <li>Generation Scotland: Scottish Family Health Study (GS:SFHS), University of Edinburgh</li>
      </ol>
 * We would also like to acknowledge cohort participants and those who have given feedback to our tool, including clinicians, teachers, researchers and our young people advisory group.
-* This project is funded by The Wellcome Trust and Social Finance.
+* This project is funded by The Wellcome Trust and Social Finance, Grant Ref: 226686/Z/22/Z.